dodgeblaster/jscourse/chapters/Day3/03_Handling_Events/README.md

 - [ESLint](https://eslint.org/)
 - [Prettier](https://prettier.io)

 Both are very good.
+Prettier is less configurable, and does not cover as much.
+If you want to define things such as `dont use var`, then ESLint is a great option.
 You can define what rules you want your linter to enforce in 2 ways:
 - set your default configuration in VSCode preferences
 - define your configuration per project in a configuration file (you can find prettier documentation for config [here](https://prettier.io/docs/en/configuration.html).

+If you want to read more about Prettier's motivation, click [here](https://prettier.io/docs/en/why-prettier.html)

 ## Click Event